-VAL2: Validation results per calibration segment (validation based on data basis 2021)
+VAL2: Validation results per calibration segment (validation based on data basis 2022)

-An overview of the PD validation results as at 31 December 2020 for the relevant rating systems by IRBA asset class is provided in table EU CR9.
-The default observation for the current time slice therefore extends over 2021, where the average historical default rate includes a modified default definition which was set to be productive as of 18 November 2019.
+An overview of the PD validation results as of 31 December 2021 for the relevant rating systems by IRBA asset class is provided in table EU CR9.
+The basis for this are the productive models (without taking into account the New Model Strategy) at this time; the models revised as part of the "Future of the IRB" are not taken into account here.
+The default observation for the current time slice therefore extends over 2022, where the average historical default rate includes a modified default definition which was set to be productive as of 18 November 2019.

-The rating procedures productively used until year-end 2021, on the other hand, were still developed on the old default definition.
+The rating procedures productively used until year-end 2022, on the other hand, were still developed on the old default definition.
 Studies on the new default definitions showed that the effects are minimal compared to the previous one, which justifies a non-consideration of these in the historical default rates in Table EU CR9 before implementation.
 Nevertheless, the new failure definition was considered in the ongoing IRBA revision of the core processes.

-In general, it can be said that the default rates of the Commerzbank Group (excluding mBank) are almost all below the intended PD bands.
-Extensive research carried out in the framework of the IRBA revision of the core procedures has shown that debtors with short-term contracts under 12 months do not significantly affect the values of default rates, as they are well approximated evenly over the year.
-The core procedures mentioned above dominate all receivables classes with the exception of the "corporates, thereof specialised lending " category.
+In general, it can be said that the default rates of the Commerzbank Group (excluding mBank) are for the most part below the intended PD bands.
+Extensive research carried out in the framework of the IRBA revision of the above-mentioned core procedures has shown that debtors with short-term contracts under 12 months do not significantly affect the values of default rates, as they are well approximated evenly over the year.
+The core procedures dominate all receivables classes with the exception of the "corporates, thereof specialised lending " category.
 Supplementary evaluations showed a maximum of one percentage of debtors with short-term contracts in the lower single-digit percentage range at the beginning of the current one-year observation window for all claim classes.
 This underlines the vanishing influence of these debtors on the observed default rates.

-The observed failure rates are caused by the sustained positive economic climate in Germany in the 2010er years, with historically low default rates in the high-default-rating methods.
-However, over the last few years there has been a slight increase in default rates.
-So far there are no significant effects of the Corona pandemic.
+The observed failure rates are caused by the sustained positive economic climate in Germany, with historically low default rates in the high-default-rating methods.
+However, over the last few years there has been an increase in default rates, especially in the SME area.
+There were no significant effects of the Corona pandemic.

 The calibration method for shadow rating procedures and expert-based rating processes has also had an effect.
 Here the target criterion is the external rating and/or expert assessments, which in some cases substantially exceed the historical default rates in these low-default portfolios.
 In the case of external ratings, the rating agencies use default rates over many years.
-Accordingly, in all asset classes with a significant contribution from low-default rating procedures such as those found in table VAL-A, the internal classification is a conservative one.
+Accordingly, in all asset classes with a significant contribution from low-default rating procedures, the internal classification is a conservative one.